IIIF/website/source/event/2027/online-meeting/index.md

 ## Call for Proposals

-The submissions portal will open in early September and submissions are due **November 3.**
+The submissions portal will open in September 1 and submissions are due **November 3.**

+Read the full call for proposals, including information about themes, proposal instructions, and other important details on the [Call for Proposals page.](https://iiif.io/event/2027/online-meeting/cfp)

 Questions?
 Email us at <events@iiif.io>.